-The Bittern Information Point, at Fishers Green is staffed at weekends and bank holidays by volunteers who actively engage with visitors, highlighting Bittern ecology and the conservation work undertaken for them.
+The hide at Fishers Green is staffed at weekends and Bank Holidays by volunteers who actively engage with visitors, highlighting Bittern ecology and the conservation work undertaken for them.
 There is an annual winter Bittern Roost Watch at key sites in the Lee Valley and Hertfordshire.